ditkrg/dit-digital-service-manual/docs/Discovery/discoveryPhaseGuideline.md

 -   Build a [flowchart](documentationGuideline.md#flowchart-diagram-guideline) for the workflow of the current and proposed service

 ### 5\.
-Find the KRG rules and regulations related to this service
+Understand the constraints related to the service

-It is important to understand the legislation for building this service, so that you understand why this service exists, and why it is important to be digitized.
+It is important to understand the legislation for building this service.
+It will help you in coming up with the right solution for the problem, or in deciding whether to push this project into the development phase or not.
+These constraints can be:

+-   Processes that can not be improved (e.g. paper based processes)

+-   Legacy systems

+-   Legislations

+-   Contracts

+There are constraints that can not be changed and constraints that can.
+Primary legislation or contracts is an example of constraints that can not be changed, you have to find a solution that can work with those constraints.
+Paper based processes are an example of constraints that can be changed, you can turn that process into a digital process.
+It is important to deliver the best possible service and not just work around the constraints, that is why you have to push the client for changes in the constraints in certain situations.

+This step will help you with:

+1. Whether to forward this project to the development phase or not.

+2. Prioritizing the requirements.

 #### Key points